akaraw/Synteny-analysis-with-progressiveCactus-and-Mummer/README.md

 Mute swan (Cygnus olor) genome cyOlorv2.0 genome NCBI

 We used the first longest 34 scaffolds/chromosomes for this alignment and the hal file created was called with halSynteny of the Progressive cactus suite as described in https://academic.oup.com/gigascience/article/9/6/giaa047/5848161

+##Further processing

+We removed mitochondrion sequences and other superscaffold sequences from the genome fasta files.
+ALso we renamed the fasta headers to start with "chr" in each fasta sequence